 DR. MARTIN FAULKES serves as Executive Chairman of the board of directors.
-Prior to the Share Exchange Agreement, Dr. Faulkes served as a director of Singapore Volition from August 18, 2010 to December 15, 2015 and as Executive Chairman of the board of directors of Singapore Volition from March 22, 2011 until December 15, 2015.
-Mr. Faulkes has also been a director of Belgian Volition since August 10, 2011.
-From 1998 until the present day, Dr. Faulkes has focused on charitable activities, as the Founder and Sole Benefactor of DFET, a U.K. registered charity, where he is Chairman.
+Prior to completion of the transactions under the Share Exchange Agreement, Dr. Faulkes served as a director of Singapore Volition from August 18, 2010 to December 15, 2015 and as Executive Chairman of the board of directors of Singapore Volition from March 22, 2011 until December 15, 2015.
+Mr. Faulkes also served as a director of Belgian Volition between August 10, 2011 and March 31, 2016.
+From 1998 until the present day, Dr. Faulkes has focused on charitable activities, as the founder and sole benefactor of Dill Faulkes Educational Trust, a U.K. registered charity, where he is Chairman.
 He also sits on the board of the Cambridge 800th Anniversary Campaign in the U.K. Prior to Dr. Faulkes' charitable activities he founded Triad Plc., a computer software development company that provides systems and consultants to the business community, where he was a director from 1987 to 1998, and responsible for controlling the company financially.
-From 1985 to 1987, he became Managing Director of System Programming Ltd., a company that provides computer programming for systems in businesses like airlines, utility companies, banks, and insurance, where he was responsible for all aspects of the business.
-Prior to System Programming Ltd., Dr. Faulkes served from 1979 to 1984 as Founder, President and Chief Executive Officer for Logica Inc., a company providing bespoke software to all industries but mainly banks and communications companies.
-Dr. Faulkes was responsible for all aspects of the business; namely sales, finance, recruitment, staff management and project control.
+From 1985 to 1987, he became Managing Director of System Programming Ltd., a company that provides computer programming for systems in businesses such as airlines, utility companies, banks, and insurance companies, where he was responsible for all aspects of the business.
+Prior to System Programming Ltd., Dr. Faulkes served from 1979 to 1984 as founder, President and Chief Executive Officer for Logica Inc., a company providing bespoke software to all industries but mainly banks and communications companies.
+Dr. Faulkes was responsible for all aspects of the business, including sales, finance, recruitment, staff management and project control.
 Dr. Faulkes has over 30 years of entrepreneurial and managerial experience as the founder and Chief Executive Officer of several software companies within the United Kingdom and the United States.
 The board of directors believes that Dr. Faulkes is qualified to serve as a director of the Company based on his extensive experience in business development and management.

 GUY INNES serves as a director.
-Prior to the Share Exchange Agreement, Mr. Innes served as a director of Singapore Volition, a position he held from August 18, 2010 to December 15, 2015.
+Prior to completion of the transactions under the Share Exchange Agreement, Mr. Innes served as a director of Singapore Volition, a position he held from August 18, 2010 to December 15, 2015.
 Mr. Innes has served as non-executive director on the board of companies such as Carbon Mining Plc. from 2007 to 2010, Magellan Copper & Gold Plc. from 2007 to 2010, and ProBio Inc. from 2000 to 2006.
 As a non-executive director, Mr. Innes was responsible for the development of corporate strategy and the implementation of financial controls and risk management systems.
 Mr. Innes had a long career in banking and private equity, including advisory roles with Quartz Capital Partners Limited from 1997 to 2000, where Mr. Innes served as Head of Corporate Finance and was responsible for managing the corporate finance department and leading the transactions undertaken by Quartz including IPOs, private placements and mergers and acquisitions; Baring Private Equity Partners Limited in London and Singapore from 1995 to 1997, where he was involved in the setting up, recruiting of managers and capital raising for an Asian media and communications private equity fund; and Baring Brothers & Co.
-Limited in London and Paris from 1984 to 1995, where he was involved in executing and advising on national and international mergers & acquisitions, but also IPOs and capital raising.
+Limited in London and Paris from 1984 to 1995, where he was involved in executing and advising on national and international mergers and acquisitions, but also IPOs and capital raising.
 Mr. Innes is a Chartered Accountant and a member of the Institute of Chartered Accountants in England and Wales.
 Mr. Innes has extensive experience in financing and managing technology companies.
 Our board of directors believes Mr. Innes' technical, financial and managerial background would be beneficial to our growth.